tomzx/gdocs-to-markdown/README.md

 ## Getting started

 1. Create a `client_secret.json` at the root of the application which can be obtained by following [this guide](https://developers.google.com/drive/web/quickstart/php#step_1_enable_the_api_name).
+2. Run `php export.php $folderId`, where `$folderId` is the identifier of the folder you want to convert to markdown.
+All the documents in subfolders will be converted to markdown as well.
+You can find the final output in the `output` directory.

 ## License